Particular/docs.particular.net/nservicebus/hosting/custom-configuration-providers.md

 ## Overriding App.Config section

 The preferred method of overriding a specific section is to use the `IProvideConfiguration<T>` model.
-For example, rather than providing the `RijndaelEncryptionServiceConfig` in app.config,:
+For example, rather than providing the `RijndaelEncryptionServiceConfig` in app.config:

 snippet: CustomConfigProvider

-Adding the code above is enough since NServiceBus will automatically use it found in the types scanned.
+Adding the code above is enough since NServiceBus will automatically use if found in the types scanned.

 ## Code only configuration